bpawluk/EasyApi/README.md

 > Prerendered Response Persistence is a one-time persistence option.
 It persists the request responses received during prerendering and discards them once they have been used again when the interactive session starts.

 #### In-memory Response Persistence
-In-memory Response Persistence can be used to avoid repeated requests for static data that does not change and is not modified by user actions through a single application session.
+In-memory Response Persistence can be used to increase the responsiveness of your application by reducing the number of backend calls within an interactive user session.
+It involves storing request responses in the application's memory and reusing them for repeated requests (e.g. when navigating to the same page multiple times).

-You can configure it in your Client and/or Server setup.
+You can configure it in your Client and/or Server setup depending on your needs.

 ```csharp
 builder.Services